huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_spark_job.md

 The `dependent_packages` block supports:

+* `group_name` - (Required, String, ForceNew) Specifies the group name.

+* `packages` - (Required, List, ForceNew) Specifies a list of group resource For details.
+  The object structure is documented below.
+  Changing this parameter will submit a new spark job.

+The `packages` block supports:

 * `type` - (Required, String, ForceNew) Specifies the resource type of the package.
   Changing this parameter will submit a new spark job.